winglang/wing/libs/wingsdk/docs/api.md

 Returns the IConstruct this graph vertex represents.

-`null` in case this is the root of the graph.
+null` in case this is the root of the graph

 ---